Nitrokey/nitrokey-documentation/source/components/nitrokeys/features/openpgp-card/openvpn/easyrsa.rst

 					$ ./easyrsa init-pki

-			After you’ve initialized your PKI on the OpenVPN server, you are ready to move on to the next step, which is creating an OpenVPN server certificate request and private key.
+			After you've initialized your PKI on the OpenVPN server, you are ready to move on to the next step, which is creating an OpenVPN server certificate request and private key.

 4. Create ``server.req`` and ``server.key``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^